Microwave oven: Safety benefits and features

 All microwave ovens use a timer to switch off the oven at the end of the cooking time.

 Microwave ovens heat food without getting hot themselves.
 Taking a pot off a stove, unless it is an induction cooktop, leaves a potentially dangerous heating element or trivet that remains hot for some time.
 Likewise, when taking a casserole out of a conventional oven, one's arms are exposed to the very hot walls of the oven.
 A microwave oven does not pose this problem.

 Food and cookware taken out of a microwave oven are rarely much hotter than 100 C. Cookware used in a microwave oven is often much cooler than the food because the cookware is transparent to microwaves; the microwaves heat the food directly and the cookware is indirectly heated by the food.
 Food and cookware from a conventional oven, on the other hand, are the same temperature as the rest of the oven; a typical cooking temperature is 180 C. That means that conventional stoves and ovens can cause more serious burns.

 The lower temperature of cooking (the boiling point of water) is a significant safety benefit compared with baking in the oven or frying, because it eliminates the formation of tars and char, which are carcinogenic.
 Microwave radiation also penetrates deeper than direct heat, so that the food is heated by its own internal water content.
 In contrast, direct heat can burn the surface while the inside is still cold.
 Pre-heating the food in a microwave oven before putting it into the grill or pan reduces the time needed to heat up the food and reduces the formation of carcinogenic char.
-Unlike frying and baking, microwaving does not produce acrylamide in potatoes, however unlike deep-frying, it is of only limited effectiveness in reducing glycoalkaloid (i.e., solanine) levels.
+Unlike frying and baking, microwaving does not produce acrylamide in potatoes, however unlike deep-frying at high-temperatures, it is of only limited effectiveness in reducing glycoalkaloid (i.e., solanine) levels.
 Acrylamide has been found in other microwaved products like popcorn.

 Use in cleaning kitchen sponges

 Studies have investigated the use of the microwave oven to clean non-metallic domestic sponges which have been thoroughly wetted.
-A 2006 study found that microwaving wet sponges for two minutes (at 1000 watt power) removed 99% of coliforms, E. coli and MS2 phages.
-Bacillus cereus spores were killed at four minutes of microwaving.
+A 2006 study found that microwaving wet sponges for 2 minutes (at 1000-watt power) removed 99% of coliforms, E. coli, and MS2 phages.
+Bacillus cereus spores were killed at 4 minutes of microwaving.

-A 2017 study was less affirmative: about 60% of the germs were killed but the remaining ones quickly re-colonized the sponge.
+A 2017 study was less affirmative: About 60% of the germs were killed but the remaining ones quickly re-colonized the sponge.